Aditi1409sharma/HCI_project/README.md

 a caretaker for their pet while they are away, a place where one can book a ticket (train, flight, etc.) for their pet, somewhere to book veterinary appointments and somewhere to find vlogs and information about their pets.

+Tech stack:
+We have used Figma for prototyping.
+Miroboard for ideating.
+Google Docs for documents.
+Google forms for survey.
+Google Slides for final project submission.